MinhMXC/tp/docs/DeveloperGuide.md

 remaining entries remain unchanged, which can lead to gaps in the ID sequence.
 We plan to enhance the system to automatically reorder IDs after deletions, ensuring that IDs remain sequential without gaps.
 This change aims to improve the organization and usability of the system by maintaining a continuous sequence of IDs.

+**6. Add support for more descriptive error messages:** Currently, the error messages for invalid commands while they can help users decipher the error, may not be helpful enough to guide them to correct the errors, or pinpoint the exact error.
+This change aims to provide more helpful error messages instead of generic ones such as "Invalid command format".